cloudinary-community/gatsby-transformer-cloudinary/README.md

 ### `apiKey` (required for upload functionality)

-The API Key of your Cloudinary account.
-You'll find it in your [Cloudinary console](https://cloudinary.com/console/).
+You'll find your Cloudinary API Key in your [Cloudinary console](https://cloudinary.com/console/).

 **Type:** `String`\
 **Default:** n/a\